Knee Arthritis On Rise

 Many of these newcomers conducted no clinical studies or research or pre-market testing or even ingredient purity tests on their products whatsoever.
 Why should they bother?
 Such science is expensive and affects the bottom line and product efficacy is not required by the Food and Drug Administration (FDA)for dietary supplements.

-"This has been a `buyer beware' market," Dr. Mark B. McClellan, the FDA commissioner, admitted in an announcement about the current Good Manufacturing Practices (cGMP) in June, 2007, in which he estimated that 1,000 domestic and foreign companies make supplements sold here.
+"This has been a `buyer beware' market," Dr. Mark B. McClellan, the FDA commissioner, admitted in an announcement about the current Good Manufacturing Practices (cGMP).
 "Millions of Americans use dietary supplements every day, and we need to make sure they're getting the products they pay for."

 “We’ve known about this problem for a long time,” said Dr. Wallace Sampson, editor of The Scientific Review of Alternative Medicine and a clinical professor of medicine at the Stanford University School of Medicine.
 “Dosing in these products can vary from 0 percent to 300 percent.”

 In recent years, the supplement industry has been the target of widespread criticism for selling products for knee arthritis and other conditions with contaminated and undeclared ingredients, or with sub-potency.
-The media has characterized the industry as being largely unregulated.
+The media has characterized the industry as being largely unregulated and many critics complain the current regulations are too lax.

 How to find the best dietary supplement company

-The answers led me to a company, founded in 1956—a leader in the natural nutrition industry.
+The answers led me to a leader in the natural nutrition industry, founded in 1956.
 The science behind each of their products is second to none.
-They’ve invested more than $250 million in clinical testing, research and development and have over 90 published studies in peer-reviewed scientific journals—more than any other nutritional company!
+They’ve invested more than $250 million in clinical testing, research and development and have over 135 published studies, 100 of which in peer-reviewed scientific journals—more than any other nutritional company!

-This company voluntarily operated as if it were regulated the same as a pharmaceutical company—that’s a testament to their integrity.
+This company voluntarily operates as if it is regulated the same as a pharmaceutical company—that’s a testament to their integrity.

 Featured natural supplements provide knee pain relief and help build cartilage

-In 2003, they introduced a three natural pain relief products consisting of two oral dietary supplements and one topical pain relief cream.
-We haven’t found anything of better quality anywhere for our neck and knee arthritis.
-The products help to relieve chronic or temporary pain from knee arthritis, other types of arthritis or related pain-causing conditions.
+They manufacture three natural pain relief products consisting of two oral dietary supplements and one topical pain relief cream.
+We haven’t found anything of better quality anywhere for our neck, shoulder and knee arthritis.
+The products help to relieve chronic or temporary pain from knee osteoarthritis, other types of arthritis or related pain-causing conditions.

-The following bold paragraph-heading links for the supplements listed will take you to the manufacturer's product pages for prices and additional information on each:
+We recommend these products together, or individually.
+The following bold paragraph-heading links for the supplements listed will take you without obligation to the manufacturer's product pages for prices and additional information on each:

 Clinical studies indicate that glucosamine hydrochloride is most effective when knee arthritis symptoms are moderate to severe.
 Glucosamine has the ability to rebuild cartilage for joint health and comfortable movement.
-Formulated with the addition of clinically proven cat's claw extract, this product provides faster relief in as little as one week as it lubricates and cushions joints to provide enhanced mobility and range of motion.
+Formulated with the addition of clinically proven Boswellia and Safflower Oil Pain Relief

 This is not your ordinary pain cream.
 It is a topical menthol analgesic that provides temporary relief (up to four hours) for minor pain associated with backache, arthritis, bruises and sprains.
 It offers fast absorption and deep penetration to soothe aching joints and muscles on contact.
 In addition to menthol, it contains a proprietary blend of natural ingredients that targets the source of discomfort and provides quick relief by improving blood circulation in the affected area.
-My husband uses it to provide pain relief within a few minutes for knee aches.
-It really tackles pain from knee arthritis, because it has a liposome delivery system that penetrates as deep as four inches.
+My husband uses it to provide pain relief for his shoulder arthritis before playing tennis.
+It really tackles pain because it has a liposome delivery system that penetrates as deep as four inches.

 A personal testimony for knee arthritis relief naturally

-His regimen for many years for control of knee swelling, stiffness, aching and sharp pain was over-the-counter NSAIDs, mostly ibuprofen (Advil)or occasionally acemaminophen (Tylenol).
-However, just prior to his 1999 surgery and for four years thereafter, I have seen his knees so swollen and stiff that he could barely get in and out of the car.
-He had problems getting up and down stairs and with knee stiffness after prolonged sitting.
+Prior to 2003, his regimen for many years trying to control knee swelling, stiffness, aching and sharp pain was over-the-counter non-steroidal anti-inflammatory drugs (NSAIDs), mostly ibuprofen (Advil) or occasionally acetaminophen (Tylenol).
+The results from these pharmaceuticals was poor.
+Just prior to his 1999 surgery and for four years thereafter, I have seen his knees so swollen and stiff that he could barely get in and out of the car.
+He had problems getting up and down stairs and pronounced knee stiffness after prolonged sitting.
+He limped.

 Rebuilding his knee cartilage in both knees was a gradual process.
 While some people notice a difference in one week, it took several weeks for my husband to have noticeable results.
-Now, his improvement is maintained and doesn’t seem to be regressing.
+The point is, his improvement was maintained and certainly slowed the regression for many years.

-When considering these natural ingredients as an alternative treatment for osteoarthritis, it’s vitally important to find the right dietary supplements from the right company so that you can be sure of ingredient potency and purity.
+When considering these natural ingredients as an alternative treatment for osteoarthritis, it’s vitally important to find the right dietary supplements from the right company so that you can be sure of ingredient potency and purity and proven performance.

 Recommended natural knee arthritis supplements

-For pain relief of knee arthritis or rheumatoid arthritis of the knee, I highly recommend all of the products listed above, but particularly three natural products known as the pain trio.
+For pain relief of knee arthritis or rheumatoid arthritis of the knee, I highly recommend the three products listed above, known as the pain trio.

 Disclaimer: Health statements have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat, cure, or prevent any disease.